Skip to navigation Skip to content

 1

-A Notice of judgment or settlement (MO022) received for claim registration without the injured person's address.
+When the injured person's Notice of judgment or settlement (MO022) for a new registration or existing claim does not include the injured person's address, for:

-• other injuries, issue the required letter to get the injured person's address, go to Table 8
+• other injuries, issue the required letter to ask for the injured person's address, go to Table 8

 • blank or unknown